Elton John’s Oscars Viewing Party Celebrates 25th Anniversary

 The Hollywood Reporter noted that the iconic event started back in 1993, and since then has hosted hundreds of A-list celebrities, athletes, designers, gay icons, musicians, and reality stars, all of whom have worked together to raise millions for AIDS research.

-Elton John ensures that the money raised is especially directed transgender people, sex workers, IV drug users, and the recently incarcerated, with his philosophy being that “everybody matters who has HIV and AIDS.”
+Elton John ensures that the money raised is especially directed toward transgender people, sex workers, IV drug users, and the recently incarcerated, with his philosophy being that “everybody matters who has HIV and AIDS.”

 In other news, Elton John was one of the millions of mourners who were deeply shocked by the untimely death of singer George Michael.
 Along with singer Andrew Ridgeley, Elton John was among the first celebrities who led the tributes after the news about the death of the famous English singer became known to the world.
-The iconic singer passed away on Christmas Day, 2016, and it was recently revealed by The Inquisitr that, two months after his death, Michael has still not been buried due to inconclusive toxicology reports.
+The iconic singer passed away on Christmas Day, 2016, and it was recently revealed by the Inquisitr that, two months after his death, Michael has still not been buried due to inconclusive toxicology reports.

 #GeorgeMichael Still Not Buried Two Months After Shock Death https://t.co/SssFlHCvtU pic.twitter.com/7Q7g4zkCjE